SabineWren/Quiver/README.md

    <img src="/Media/Bar_2_Reloading.jpg" height="180px">
 </figure>

-The Auto Shot Timer module enables macros that avoid clipping auto shot:
-- Aimed Shot `/qqaimedshot`
-- Multi-Shot `/qqmultishot`
-- Trueshot `/qqtrueshot`

-Casting this way won't interrupt current cast, so move first if casting volley.

-Quiver uses a more reliable state machine than any other auto shot timer addon.
-If you think you've found a bug, record your game with "verbose logging" enabled in the Quiver configuration menu.
-Sometimes the bar gets stuck from the game not triggering addon events, which is common for movement inside instances, but rare when firing shots.
-A shot without a corresponding ITEM_LOCK_CHANGED event will break every auto shot timer addon.

 Inspired by:
 - [HSK](https://github.com/anstellaire/HunterSwissKnife) -- Ignores instant spells such as Arcane Shot
 - [YaHT](https://github.com/Aviana/YaHT/tree/1.12.1) -- Resets swing timer while casting a shot